Fractional Flow Reserve Versus Angiography for Multivessel Evaluation 2 - FAME 2

 Presented by Dr. William Fearon at the Transcatheter Cardiovascular Therapeutics meeting (TCT 2012), Miami, FL, October 24, 2012.

-Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Cardiac Surgery, Cardiovascular Care Team, Invasive Cardiovascular Angiography and Intervention, Stable Ischemic Heart Disease, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and SIHD, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Vascular Medicine, Chronic Angina

-Keywords: Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Follow-Up Studies, Angina, Stable, Drug-Eluting Stents, Clinical Trials Data Monitoring Committees, Peripheral Arterial Disease, Constriction, Pathologic, Electrocardiography, Myocardium, Hemodynamics, Percutaneous Coronary Intervention, Registries, Chest Pain, Myocardial Revascularization, Confidence Intervals, Diabetes Mellitus, Quality-Adjusted Life Years, ESC Congress
+Keywords: Coronary Artery Disease, Myocardial Infarction, Acute Coronary Syndrome, Follow-Up Studies, Angina, Stable, Drug-Eluting Stents, Clinical Trials Data Monitoring Committees, Peripheral Arterial Disease, Constriction, Pathologic, Electrocardiography, Myocardium, Hemodynamics, Percutaneous Coronary Intervention, Registries, Chest Pain, Myocardial Revascularization, Confidence Intervals, Diabetes Mellitus, Quality-Adjusted Life Years, ESC Congress, TCT17, Transcatheter Cardiovascular Therapeutics, Angina, Stable

 < Back to Listings